Marcraphael12/Marcraphael12/README.md

 ### Hi 👋
 I am Marc raphael!
 I am working on projects related to web development.
-- 👨🏽‍💻 Currently working on JavaScript projects.
+- 👨🏽‍💻 Currently working on React&Redux projects.
 - 🤝 Looking for collaborations in algorithmes and web development.
 - Always available for new opportunities
 - 🌐 Take a loot at my [porfolio website](https://portofolio.marcraphael.repl.co/) to learn more about myself.